Winter School "Ethics and Neuroscience" 2021

 Venue: Due to covid 19 pandemic, the Winter School will be held online.

 Certificates: Certificates will be issued for those who attend at least 4/5 days

 Additional information for Master's students of the program Computational Neuroscience

-The Winter School coincides with the compulsory module "Ethical Issues and Implications for Society" for second year Master's students.
+The Winter School coincides with the compulsory module "Ethical Issues and Implications for Society" for second year BCCN Berlin Master's students.
 For complete module description see the program structure here.
-Master's students of the program Computational Neuroscience have to attend the empirical track all the way through.
+Master's students of the program Computational Neuroscience have to attend the empirical track as well as write an essay.